 | Knitwear (full fashioned) | £40–£75 | £22–£40 | Turkey ~35% lower |

 These are factory gate prices.
-They do not include shipping, import duties, quality control travel, or the cost of managing a supplier relationship from a distance.
-When those are added, the Turkey advantage compresses significantly on smaller runs.
+They don’t include shipping, import duties, quality control travel, or the cost of managing a supplier relationship from a distance.
+Once those are added, the Turkey advantage compresses significantly on smaller runs.

-If you want to understand how UK unit costs are structured at source, our manufacturing services page covers how Silk Routes prices production for different run sizes.
+If you want to understand how UK unit costs are structured at source, our UK manufacturing cost breakdown covers the specific 2026 price ranges for each cost component.

 The nearshore argument for Turkey rests heavily on lead time.
 Against Bangladesh or China, it holds.
 Against UK domestic production, the picture is different.